lexandera/Aardwolf/README.md

 * Reload the debugger UI first, then reload the page you just modified.
 The line "Mobile device connected." should appear in the UI's output pane.
 * You should now be able to evaluate code remotely, set breakpoints, etc.

+You can also preprocess your JS code to debug it offline:

+* Go to the config inside config folder (you can create a config.local.js file to override default config options).
+* Enable the offline rewriter process setting `config.runOfflineRewriter = true` (you can disable the file server in this mode)
+* Set the output folder where your debugging-enabled scripts will be placed, in the property `config.outputDir`
+* In this mode, you can let Aardwolf to inject the debugging support script in your index file.
+You can do so by configuring `indexFile`, `whereToInsertAardwolf` and `aardwolfScript` properties in the config file.

 Debugging processed or minified code
 ----------------------------------------------------------------------------------------------------